Current Projects

 Helping Michigan communities meet their water use needs through collaborative water resource management

 Even in a state where water feels abundant, having adaptive and collaborative processes for allocating water resources can help ensure sustainable use while minimizing conflicts.
 In Michigan, the Department of Environment, Great Lakes, and Energy (EGLE) monitors and manages large withdrawals from water bodies or groundwater sources.
 A 2008 law authorized local water users to create Water User Committees (WUCs) to work with EGLE.
-Michigan Sea Grant and EGLE are supporting a research team that will create a WUC guide that incorporates the diverse perspectives of state water users and paves the way toward local collaborative governance of water resources.
+Michigan Sea Grant and EGLE are supporting a research team that will create a WUC guide that incorporates the multiple perspectives of state water users and paves the way toward local collaborative governance of water resources.

 Lead principal investigator: Adam Zwickle, Michigan State University (joint project with EGLE’s Office of the Great Lakes)